Annals of Urologic Oncology

 MCRNLMP -Multilocular cystic renal neoplasm of low malignant potential, Ch-Chromosome, miR-microRNA, ACD- acquired cystic disease, RCC- Renal Cell Carcinoma.
 VHL-von Hippel Lindau, Cystic PRCC-Cystic Papillary RCC.

-Therapy and Prognosis
+Therapy and prognosis

 Based on the fact that this is tumor with low nuclear grade and confined to the kidney, their survival rate is significantly better than conventional RCC.
 MCRN-LMP has been classified as a neoplasm with an intrinsically cystic growth pattern, and no, or at most uncertain malignant potential.
 Accurate diagnosis is always important in a cancer context even the low or uncertain malignant potential of this tumors.
 The treatment options are either simple nephrectomy or nephron sparing surgery.
 MCRN-LMP usually has an excellent prognosis, nephron sparing surgery is first recommended as a therapeutic strategy.
 Suzigan et al. in their recent large series of the 45 cases of MCRN-LMPpublished under MCRCC, they found 82% of their cases in T1 stage and low nuclear grade found in 62% cases of them.
 Also Suziganet al in their study showed the 5-year survival rate was 100% [16].
 This paper has been published in 2006 under the name of MCRCC, but should be MCRN-LMP.